- Joint Stock Company Definition in Vietnam

 Other than that, all founding shareholders must register and jointly subscribe at a minimum of 20% of the ordinary shares that are offered for sale to the public.

 Requirements Documents for the Incorporation of a Joint Stock Company in Vietnam

 Even though this type of legal entity is quite popular for medium and large projects, the process and requirements of establishing a JSC are more complicated and time-consuming, along with more stringent requirements.

 Some of the required documents are as follows:

-A joint stock company can be an excellent option compared to a limited liability company if you plan to join forces to raise funds with several partners — through the issuance of shares and equity.
+A joint-stock company can be an excellent option compared to a limited liability company if the size requirements of the business fit your plan.
+This happens when you plan to join forces to raise funds with several partners — through the issuance of shares and equity.

-If raising capitals and joining forces are not your main objectives, a limited liability company with less complicated management system might serve you better.
+If raising capital and joining forces are not your main objectives, a limited liability company with a less complicated management system might serve you better.

-In any case, Cekindo is here to assist you during from every aspect of your business, both domestically and internationally.
-We provide professional market-entry solutions, legal advisory, consultancy services to ensure productivity and efficiency of your business in Vietnam.
+In any case, Cekindo is here to assist you with every aspect of your business, both domestically and internationally.
+We provide professional market-entry solutions, legal advisory, and consultancy services to ensure the productivity and efficiency of your business in Vietnam.